-In order to be as helpful as I can, the class size will be limited to 20-40 participants.
+In order to be as helpful as I can, the class size will be limited to 20 participants.
 Participants will be granted access in the order they apply.
-If you're the 41st person to sign up for lessons, you'll be unable to participate (but you can join the wait list for the probably May 2020 group).
+If you're the 21st person to sign up for lessons, you'll be unable to participate (but you can join the wait list for the March 2020 group).

-You'll be able to sign up starting on Monday, August 19th.
-The deadline for applying is Monday, September 2.
-This gives you a full two weeks to apply - but I expect this class to fill quickly, so don't hesitate for too long!
+You'll be able to sign up starting on Friday, January 3rd.
+I expect this class to fill quickly, so don't hesitate for too long!

 Lesson plans/What to Expect